mit-aera/FlightGoggles/README.md

 roslaunch flightgoggles teleopExample.launch
 # To run core simulation framework without teleoperation
 roslaunch flightgoggles core.launch
+# To run teleoperation with sample stereo pipeline
+roslaunch flightgoggles stereoTeleopExample.launch # WARNING!
+May crash!
+Read "Does FlightGoggles currently support Stereo?"
+FAQ for more info.
 ```

 **NOTE:** The FlightGoggles beta might take up to 30 seconds to load.
 In the development build, asset loading to the GPU has not yet been optimized.
 If you'd like to keep the FlightGoggles render alive between tests to avoid waiting for the renderer to load, you can run the following: